pyPhotometry/docs/docs/index.md

 Connect a pyPhotometry acquisition board to the computer with a USB cable, it will show up as both a USB serial port and a flash drive.

-Copy the file *photometry_upy.py* from *pyPhotometry/uPY* to the root directory of the acquisition board flash drive.
+Copy the files *photometry_upy.py* and *hardware_config.py* from *pyPhotometry/uPY* to the root directory of the acquisition board flash drive.

 Load the GUI by running the file *photometry_gui.py* in the folder *pyPhotometry/GUI*, you will see a GUI window like that shown above.